Economy may skirt direct hit from Hurricane Sandy

 Still, Sandy’s sheer breadth - 10 states have declared a state of emergency - means it could hurt this quarter’s economic output, even if the long-term impact ultimately proves neutral.

-Gross domestic product in the region between New York and Washington amounts to some $2.5 trillion, so that every day the region’s economy grinds to a halt amounts to about $10 billion in foregone output, said Mark Zandi, chief economist at Moody’s Analytics.
+Gross domestic product in the region between New York and Washington amounts to some $2.5 trillion, so every day the region’s economy is halted amounts to about $10 billion in lost output, said Mark Zandi, chief economist at Moody’s Analytics.

-At the local level of course, the destruction can be severe, and vary in direction depending on the industry affected.

 Peter Morici at the University of Maryland estimates that Sandy will cause about $35 billion to $45 billion in losses and damages but then be followed by as much as $36 billion in recovery spending.